MyPureCloud/developer-center-blog/source/2025-02-04-evaluation-extractor/Index.md

 Here’s the nerdy bit.
 EvalExtractor is built on the following components:

-### Manifest JSON – The Blueprint 🗂️
+### Manifest JSON – The Template 🗂️

 Every Chrome extension begins with the `manifest.json` file.
-It serves as the configuration blueprint, defining the extension's identity, permissions, and behavior.
+It serves as the configuration Template, defining the extension's identity, permissions, and behavior.
 This file is essential for informing Chrome about the extension's purpose, capabilities, and resource requirements, ensuring seamless integration with the browser.

 ```json
 {